Services for Adults

 This location serves youth ages 14-24 as a comprehensive service center.
 This is the headquarters for RochesterWorks youth programming.

-Our services include an on-site resource room, one-on-one advising from knowledgeable staff, and programs like Summer Youth Employment Program (SYEP), Youth Navigator, and ROCSEEDS.
+Our services include an on-site resource room, one-on-one advising from knowledgeable staff, and programs like Summer Youth Employment Program (SYEP), and Youth Navigator.
+Learn more here.

 Recruiting Round Rochester